'Antarctica Melts,' NASA Says, Showing Effects Of A Record Warm Spell

 The answer to that, Isern says, could have far-ranging impacts for the area, including the possibility that new invasive species could gain a foothold in Antarctica if its climate becomes more forgiving.

-Isern agrees with NASA's assessment that a number of weather conditions combined to create the unusually warm temperatures in the Antarctic's northern point.
+Isern agrees with NASA's assessment that a number of weather conditions combined to create the unusually high temperatures in the Antarctic's northern point.

 "Typically, the peninsula is shielded from warm air masses by the Southern Hemisphere westerlies, a band of strong winds that circle the continent," NASA says.
 "However, the westerlies were in a weakened state, which allowed the extra-tropical warm air to cross the Southern Ocean and reach the ice sheet.
 Sea surface temperatures in the area were also higher than average by about 2-3°C."

-The task now, Isern says, is to determine whether those factors created an anomaly, or if they hint at a new pattern.
+The task now, Isern says, is to determine whether those factors created an anomaly or whether they hint at a new pattern.

 "This is a weather event," she says of the recent warm spell.
 She believes scientists will now try to figure out whether the warm weather event in Antarctica's northern peninsula is on its way to becoming a climate event.

-Note: A previous version of this story incorrectly said the average temperatures on the Antarctic Peninsula has risen 3 degrees Celsius or 37.4 degrees Fahrenheit over the past half-century.
-The increase has actually been 3 degrees Celsius or 5.4 degrees Fahrenheit in that time.